ArshnoorSinghThind/knes381FinalProject/_sections/iconic-moments.md

 ---
 title: Iconic Cricket Moments
 weight: 6
-excerpt: A tribute to legendary plays — Yuvraj’s six sixes, Kholi'cover drive, and more.
+excerpt: "A tribute to legendary plays — Yuvraj’s six sixes, Kholi'cover drive, and more."
 layout: section
 ---